 listen to our children.

-love, attention and wisdom of her adoptive parents and Stephan saved her life.
+attention, and wisdom of her adoptive parents and Stephan saved her life.

 Please get a copy of this book and encourage others to get one.
-You can use it as a fund raiser also.
+You can use it as a fundraiser also.
 Some teens or adults may be hurting

 and need to love themselves.
 They may have a family member who is hurting.
-Susan Hoover, a school teacher in Avon, IN wrote,
+Susan Hoover, a school teacher in Avon, IN, wrote,

 I once knew a teen, who committed suicide, he thought he was ugly, yet he was handsome.
-Tears fill my eyes just thinking about it.
+Tears fill my eyes, just thinking about it.

 Maybe there was something I could have done or said to give him a reason to live, but, I did not know his pain at the time.
 If only he